slovnicki/beamer/package/README.md

 If you notice any bugs not present in issues, please file a new issue.
 If you are willing to fix or enhance things yourself, you are very welcome to make a pull request.
 Before making a pull request:

 - if you wish to solve an existing issue, please let us know in issue comments first.
-- if you have another enhancement in mind, create an issue for it first so we can discuss your idea.
+- if you have another enhancement in mind, create an issue for it first, so we can discuss your idea.

 Also, you can <a href="https://www.buymeacoffee.com/slovnicki" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="20px" width= "72px"></a> to speed up the development.